Yashwanthgowdan/Cloud-Automation-Serverless-Architecture-AMP/Assignment_3/Assignment3.md

         print(f"Buckets WITHOUT server-side encryption: {unencrypted_buckets}")
     else:
         print("All buckets have server-side encryption enabled.")

-✅ How it works
+How it works
 Step	Details
 1️⃣	Uses list_buckets to find all buckets.
 2️⃣	Calls get_bucket_encryption for each bucket.
 3️⃣	If ServerSideEncryptionConfigurationNotFoundError is raised, the bucket is unencrypted.
 4️⃣	Prints out the names of all unencrypted buckets.

-4️⃣ Manual Invocation
+4️.
+Manual Invocation
 Deploy your Lambda function.

-Create a test event (an empty JSON {} works fine).
+Create a test event.
 Click Test.

 Check the Lambda logs in CloudWatch.
 You’ll see which buckets are unencrypted.